Solidstrike/AJH/README.md

 ### Development with docker-compose

-`docker-compose up` will up services and make http://localhost:3000 available
+run `touch .env` create gitignored file where you can store locally ENV varibles that should not be shared `docker-compose up` will up services and make http://localhost:3000 available
 Running tests with `docker-compose exec test rspec|rails test` or `docker-compose run test rspec` if you didn't run `docker-compose up` command yet.
 Sh into current running docker container `docker-compose exec app /bin/sh` then you able to run default rails command like `rails g migration AddSome ...`